Tomas-Mendes-ai/etc-daily/README.md

 # /etc/daily

-Backup of the configs etc., I'm using on my daily driver.
+Backup of the configs, packages, dotfiles, etc., I'm using on my daily driver.
 Made it public for the curious/anyone who may find it useful.

-## (Relevant) system info
+### (Relevant) system info

 OS: Arch Linux
 RAM: 16GB DDR4